chimericdream/cadence/documentation/terms.md

 #### Shard
 a piece of data not directly associated with a Plugin, Component, or Entity.
 A shard's value can be used in a workflow for branching (if/then) or as additional data.
 Shards can be updated via REST calls (such as those from IFTTT).
 For example, a shard could be "Joe at home", and its value would be toggled "true" or "false".
 Shards may also be complex structured data (i.e. JSON objects), such as a Fitbit daily activity summary or a weekly driving summary from Automatic.
 These are especially handy for generating graphs and other data visualizations.

+#### Collection
+similar to a shard, but instead of containing a single value, a collection can contain multiple items.
+Basically an array of shard-like objects.